 - £5,000 (5 x £1,000) if you’re a medium or large sponsor

-UK Visas and Immigration (UKVI) will contact you if you don’t pay the charge or pay the wrong amount.
-You’ll have 10 working days to pay the charge - the worker’s visa application will be refused if you don’t.
+UK Visas and Immigration (UKVI) will contact you if you do not pay the charge or pay the wrong amount.
+You’ll have 10 working days to pay the charge - the worker’s visa application will be refused if you do not.

 You’ll get a full refund if the worker’s visa application is:

 - refused or withdrawn

 - successful, but they do not come to work for you

 You’ll get a partial refund if the worker:

 - gets less time on their visa than you sponsored them for